microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/customize-workbooks.md

 ## Learn more about workbooks

-To learn more about Azure Monitor workbooks, see the [Visualize data combined from multiple data sources by using Azure Monitor Workbooks](/training/modules/visualize-data-workbooks/) training module.
+For more information about Azure Monitor workbooks, see the [Visualize data combined from multiple data sources by using Azure Monitor Workbooks](/training/modules/visualize-data-workbooks/) training module.

 <br>

-## Next steps
+## Related content

 To learn more about other FinOps workbook, see the [FinOps workbooks overview](finops-workbooks-overview.md).